 True to his word, however, Ralph does spend the entire week studying.
 He takes advice from local experts, he listens to records non-stop, and he has piles of sheet music and notes throughout the apartment.
 When Ed shows up, he quizzes Ralph, who answers absolutely everything about the songs, the composer, the year, the studio, the performer, the b-side, where it was first performed, what movie it’s been in, etc. Then, Ed starts to play older music on the piano, so that Ralph can memorize the songs.
 However, Ed has a strange habit before he can play any song.
 He always plays a few notes, the same notes every time, because that’s the only way he feels “warmed up.”
 However, no matter what Ed plays, Ralph names everything that he comes up with.

 Ralph comes back on the show, and, much more confident, is eager to begin.
 The host explains the game, but Ralph, confidently, says that he’s going to go straight for the $99,000.
 He won’t even consider stopping after the first two questions, like his wife told him to.

 Then the game begins.

 The first question is “Who is the composer of Swanee River?”
-The first few notes, the same ones that Ed had played earlier, are played so that Ralph knows the song.
+The first few notes are played so that Ralph knows the song.

 Okay, so, if you have watched the episode, you probably recognized something earlier.
 The “little ditty” that Ed plays every time before he begins playing the piano, is the first few notes to Swanee River, one of the most recognized songs in the United States.